miralandlabs/miraland-security-txt/security-txt/README.md

 ELF-aware parsers can thus simply look at this section and are not required to search the haystack for the security.txt markers.

-Since Solana may move away from ELF binaries in the future, this section is optional in the standard.
+Since miraland may move away from ELF binaries in the future, this section is optional in the standard.

 ## License